cvl-umass/compsci670-fall-2024/_pages/project.md

 - **Title**
 - **Overview**: A brief description of the idea, its goals, and its connection to existing work.
 - **Data Requirements**: The source, volume, and storage plan for the required data.
-- **Compute Requirements**: Estimated compute needs, including whether GPUs are required and how they will be provisioned.
+- **Compute Requirements**: Estimated compute needs, including whether GPUs or other specialized hardware are required.

 ### Grading Breakdown

 - **40%**: Clarity and conciseness of the project descriptions.
 - **30%**: Quality and relevance of the literature survey.
-- **30%**: Practicality and clarity of the data and compute requirements.
+- **30%**: Practicality of the data and compute requirements.

 ## Team Formation and Project Proposals

 ### Team Formation
 After submitting individual project ideas, students will have the opportunity to view all proposed ideas and form teams of 2-3 members.
 Teams will be fixed for the remainder of the semester.
 Individual projects will only be considered under exceptional circumstances.
-Once teams are formed, they will refine and select a single project from the pool of ideas to focus on for the semester.
+Once teams are formed, they will select and refine a single project from the pool of ideas to focus on for the semester.

 ### Project Proposal
-Each team will submit a two-page project proposal that outlines their chosen project.
+Each team will submit a two-page project proposal (excluding references) that outlines their chosen project.
 The proposal should be concise but thorough, covering the following elements:

 - **Title and Group Members**: The project title and names of all team members.
 - **Overview**: A clear description of the project idea, including the main question or hypothesis, project goals, and what existing work the project will build upon or extend.
 Explain the expected beneficial outcome of the project.